 If we were asked what is the greatest and most distinctive achievement performed by Englishmen in the field of jurisprudence I cannot think that we should have any better answer to give than this, namely, the development from century to century of the trust idea.

 — F.W.
 Maitland, Legal Historian

 Though there are many types of trusts, nearly all have three important common features.
 First, trusts provide “invisible” ownership — in other words privacy — because beneficiaries are never disclosed.
 And secondly, trusts provide a “liability” shield from personal hazards (tax liens and judgments) because they isolate you personally from the assets legally owned by the trust.
 And third, they provide simple transfer of ownership.

 Real Estate Trusts provide an excellent example of the benefits that legal separation can provide you.
-If you own rental property in a Chicago Title (real estate) Land Trust, the public tax records reflect only the name of the trust and trustee, not you — the beneficiary.
-And the liability of the rental property is contained within the trust asset itself — it rarely extends to you personally.
-Holding Trusts (personal property such as bank accounts or aircraft) have similar characteristics.
-Business Trusts are never recorded in the public record.
+If you own rental property in a Chicago Title (realty) Land Trust, the public tax records reflect only the name of the trust and trustee.
+Your beneficiary is unlisted.
+Any liability of the rental property is contained within the trust itself — it rarely extends to you personally.
+Holding Trusts (personal property such as artwork or aircraft) have similar characteristics.
+Business Trusts are for-profit operations.
 Yet all trusts have common protections and benefits.
-The curtain of “invisible” ownership and the containment of “liability” within a single trust are often enough to discourage lawsuits before they can begin.
-This can also mean strategic advantage.
+The curtain of invisible ownership and the containment of liability within a single trust are often enough to discourage lawsuits before they can begin.
+This offers you strategic advantages.

 Trusts Have A Dual Nature